wallenc/deployAKS/README.md

         --set defaultBackend.nodeSelector."beta\.kubernetes\.io/os"=linux \
         --tls

 Verify that the ingress services are running.
-I've added the ``--watch`` parameter to monitor the namespace for any changes as it may take a few minutes for the loadbalancer resource to initialize and acquire the external IP address.
+I've added the ``--watch`` parameter to monitor the namespace for any changes as it may take a few minutes for the loadbalancer resource to initialize and acquire the IP address specified in the internal-loadbalancer.yml manifest.

     $ kubectl get svc -n ingress-demo --watch